bad64/jankyserv/README.md

 # TODO

-What has been tested:
+What works:

 - Serving HTML/CSS
 - Serving PHP/CSS
-- Serving (PHP-based) error pages
+- Serving error pages (partially implemented)

+What does not work yet:

+- Serving basically anything that is not text

 What has not been tested:

-- Serving any sort of content other than plaintext
 - All of the above on an actual Linux install (it's been mostly tested on WSL)

 What has not been implemented:

 - Logging
-- Generally better error handling
+- gzip response compression
 - JSON/XML responses
 - Routing
 - Decent multithreading support
+- Support for uploads